The classical topological invariants of homogeneous spaces: On the rational cohomology of and

 where $I$ is the ideal in $H^*(BK; \Q)$ generated by the elements

 \end{theorem}

 \begin{proof} Consider the following commutative diagram.

 By Theorem \ref{thm:Pittiesthm}, $R(K) \otimes \Q \to \K^*(G/K) \otimes \Q$ is surjective.
 Since the Chern character is a rational isomorphism it follows that the composite of the two homomorphisms in the top row is surjective.
-The commutativity of the diagram shows the the right hand vertical arrow is surjective.
-A standard application of the Leray-Hirsch theorem tell us that $j^* : H^*(BK; \Q) \to H^*(G/K; \Q)$ is surjective with kernel the ideal in $H^*(BK; \Q)$ generated by the elements
+The commutativity of the diagram shows that $j^*$ is surjective.
+A standard application of the Leray--Hirsch theorem as in \cite[Section~26]{MR0051508} shows that the kernel of $j^*$ is the ideal in $H^*(BK; \Q)$ generated by the elements

 Applying Theorem \ref{thm:chernofminisenough} completes the proof. \end{proof}